Explore a trio of Europe’s most vibrant and colourful cities, their scenic surroundings and the glorious “Blue” Danube.

 - Dates and prices published on this page are for the departures flying from Edinburgh only

-- Flights also available from other UK airports – Birmingham, Bristol, East Midlands, London Gatwick, London Luton, London Stansted, Manchester – click here for more information on available dates and prices.
+- Flights also available from other UK airports – Bristol, London Gatwick, London Luton, London Stansted & Manchester – click here for more information on available dates and prices.

 Prague, Budapest and Vienna Tour Highlights